ibm-cloud-docs/vpc/file_storage_vpc_adjustable_iops.md

    * For an IOPS tier, select a different tier from the menu.
 For example, you might have a 3 IOPS/GB general-purpose profile that you want to increase to a 5 IOPS/GB profile.

-   * For a Custom IOPS, the current IOPS value is shown and file share size.
-Enter a new IOPS value in the range that is specified for that custom band.
+   * For a custom IOPS or dp2 profile, the current IOPS value is shown and file share size.
+Enter a new IOPS value within the allowable range for that size.

 5. Review the estimated monthly order summary for your geography and new pricing.